Michigan Online Gambling, A Step Closer With Sept. 23 Hearing

 For all practical purposes, October seems a less realistic target.
 According to the timeline issued by the MGCB, it allowed 30 days between the publication of the draft rules and scheduling of the public hearing, then another 18 days before the hearing itself.

 In fact, it took 34 days to schedule the hearing for a date that was 27 days from the proclamation.
 So, this phase has stretched so far by 25 percent more than the ideal case.
 According to this trend in mind, November or December seems a more realistic date.

 The good news is that the public hearing is not likely to cause any further delay of its own.
 People should not have much to oppose the rules, which are mostly the same as those already working fine in other states.

 However, there are some regulations that could slightly bother operators.
 For example, some conditions about progressive slot jackpots appear designed to keep them from growing too large.

 Perhaps, the reason for this restriction is aimed to avoid the process of hurting lottery sales.
 Yet, the operators have already given their input and are now looking forward to getting into the business as soon as possible.

 Once all goes well, the next step will drive MGCB to prepare a report for the Joint Committee on Administrative Rules.
-Simultaneously, the final draft of the rules will be sent for a review to the Administrative Rules Division.
-From there, it will land on Legislative Service Bureau, a body authorized to give it a formal certification.
+Simultaneously, the final draft of the rules will be sent for review to the Administrative Rules Division.
+From there, it will land in Legislative Service Bureau, a body authorized to give it a formal certification.

 However, the major problem at the moment lies in licensing.
 Currently, wrangling with the FBI over access to fingerprint data for the background check is dragging that process.

-Though the obstacle is likely to be resolved, it may serve as a limiting factor in the timeline to kick-off online gambling in the state.
+Though the obstacle is likely to be resolved, it may serve as a limiting factor in the timeline to kick off online gambling in the state.

 The industry experts, including operators, are divided over the exact timeline.
-Some persist in their claims that a fall launch is still possible, while others are being more realistic by predicting a launch date somewhere early 2021.
+Some persist in their claims that a fall launch is still possible, while others are being more realistic by predicting a launch date somewhere in early 2021.